ttlew/conversation/dialog-beta.md

 The digression settings that are available per node give you the ability to tailor this behavior even more.
 Namely, you can allow the conversation to return to the dialog flow that was interrupted when the digression occurred.
 For example, the user might be ordering a new phone, but switches topics to ask about tablets.
 Your dialog can answer the question about tablets, and then bring the user back to where they left off in the process of ordering a phone.
 Allowing digressions to occur and return gives your users more control over the flow of the conversation at run time.
 They can change topics, follow a dialog flow about the unrelated topic to its end, and then return to where they were before.
 The result is a dialog flow that more closely simulates a human-to-human conversation.

-The following image illustrates the concept of a digression.
+The following image uses a mockup of the dialog tree user interface to illustrate the concept of a digression.
 It shows how a user interacts with dialog nodes that are configured to allow digressions that return to the dialog flow that was in progress.
 The user starts to provide the information required to make a dinner reservation.
 In the middle of filling slots in the #reservation node, the user asks a question about vegetarian menu options.
 The dialog answers the user's new question by finding a node that addresses it amongst the root nodes (a node that conditions on the #cuisine intent).
 It then returns to the conversation that was in progress by showing the prompt for the next empty slot from the original dialog node.

 ![Shows someone who is providing details about a dinner reservation ask about vegetarian options, get an answer, and then return to providing reservation details.](images/digression.gif)